chigkim/logic-accessibility/index.md

 In midi environment window, there are many unlabeled UI elements.

 ### Project start marker
 VO cannot move project start marker in the ruler.
-It simply appears as a button instead of slider.
+It simply appears as a button instead of a slider.

 ### Control Toolbar LCD display
 For punch in/out left/right locator, it has "000" front of actual value.